 After applying the eligibility criteria, 53 articles were included in the review (Fig. 2).
-1900 studies were initially retrieved from scholarly databases; however, 716(39.6%) of these were removed as duplicates.
-Of 1184 unique references screened by title and abstract, 679(57.3%) were excluded for not having a gastrointestinal focus and 276(23.3%) for not using NLP or describing NLP methods or validation.
-86(7.3%) of articles were review only, and 16(1.4%) of articles focused only on gastrointestinal disease risk factors.
-See Supplement J for details of all abstracts screened and Supplement F for inter-observer agreement results during screening.
+A total of 1900 studies were initially retrieved from scholarly databases; however, 716 (39.6%) of these studies were removed as duplicates.
+Of the 1184 unique references screened by title and abstract, 679 (57.3%) were excluded for not having a gastrointestinal focus, and 276 (23.3%) were excluded for not using NLP or describing NLP methods or validation.
+Eighty-six (7.3%) articles were reviews only, and 16

+(1.4%) articles focused only on gastrointestinal disease risk factors.
+See Supplementary Material 10 for details of all abstracts screened and Supplementary Material 6 for interobserver agreement results during screening.
 A full PRISMA flow diagram is provided in Fig. 2.

-During full-text screening 126, studies were mainly excluded for being available only in abstract form 57(45.2%), performing only weak validation 4(3.2%) or not providing sufficient details about NLP methods or validation 4(3.2%).
-A total of 3(2.4%) studies were excluded due to irrelevant indication (limited gastroenterology focus), 2(1.6%) were first published outside the date range, 2(1.6%) were focused primarily on reviewing the existing literature and one (0.8%) study was a sub-study focused on consensus building.
-See Supplement I for full details of the excluded studies.
+During the full-text screening 126, studies were excluded because they were available only in abstract form 57 (45.2%), performed only weak validation 4 (3.2%) or did not provide sufficient details about NLP methods or validation 4 (3.2%).
+A total of 3 (2.4%) studies were excluded due to irrelevant indications (limited gastroenterology focus), 2 (1.6%) were first published outside the date range, 2 (1.6%) were focused primarily on reviewing the literature, and one (0.8%) study was a substudy focused on consensus building.
+See Supplementary Material 9 for the full details of the excluded studies.

-Key characteristics of included studies
+Key characteristics of the included studies

-Of the 53 included studies, 29(54.7%) were published in biomedical informatics or computer science journals, 19(35.8%) were published in gastroenterology clinical journals, and 5(9.4%) were published in non-gastroenterology-focused clinical journals.
+Of the 53 included studies, 29 (54.7%) were published in biomedical informatics or computer science journals, 19 (35.8%) were published in gastroenterology clinical journals, and 5 (9.4%) were published in non gastroenterology-focused clinical journals.

-A total of 18(34.0%) studies were based on data from a single centre, and 35(66.0%) were multi-site or registry.
-Regarding technological maturity, 47(88.7%) studies were performed in a development/lab environment.
-In comparison, 6(11.3%) studies were launched as part of a clinical pilot, and only one (1.9%) was deployed as part of a production clinical human-in-the-loop system(33).
+A total of 18 (34.0%) studies were based on data from a single centre, and 35 (66.0%) were multisite or registry.
+Regarding technological maturity, 47 (88.7%) studies were performed in a development/laboratory environment.
+In comparison, 6 (11.3%) studies were launched as part of a clinical pilot, and only one (1.9%) was deployed as part of a production clinical human-in-the-loop system [33].
 No systems are currently being used unsupervised in production.

-In terms of clinical focus, 22(41.5%) studies focused primarily on obtaining additional information from clinical investigations, compared to 20(37.8%) studies focused on detecting/extracting diagnoses and 10(18.9%) studies focused on improving the monitoring of a disease or calculating surveillance intervals.
-Only a single study (1.9%) focused on treatment/management(34).
+In terms of clinical focus, 22 (41.5%) studies focused primarily on obtaining additional information from clinical investigations, 20 (37.8%) studies focused on detecting/extracting diagnoses, and 10 (18.9%) studies focused on improving the monitoring of a disease or calculating surveillance intervals.
+Only a single study (1.9%) focused on treatment/management [34].